Ayanfe03/Ayanfe03/README.md

 🧠 I work at the intersection of **backend engineering and GenAI**, building chat systems, RAG pipelines, and tool-calling agents that interact with real services.
 🛠 I enjoy turning messy product requirements into clean, maintainable systems.

-⚡ Fun fact: I write to unpack what it takes to grow in tech — discipline, curiosity, and compounding progress through consistent practice.
+⚡ Fun fact: I write to unpack what it takes to grow in tech; discipline, curiosity, and compounding progress through consistent practice.

 ### 💻 Tech Stack & Systems